Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Triple systems

 \section{Triple systems}

 In this section, all algebras and triple systems will generally be finite dimensional.
 The first subsection parallels subsection~\ref{sub:1.1}.
-Infinite dimensional cases and references for the proofs of the theorems in that subsection will be given in section~\ref{sec:5}.
+Infinite dimensional cases and references for the proofs will be given in section~\ref{sec:5}.